UniversityOfAthens/x11-window-manager/README.md

 We should also focus on windows that have just been hovered by the cursor, which is done using `EnterNotify` events.

+#### Colormaps and Border Color

+An Xlib colormap is a data structure that associates integer indices with RGB color values.
+We need to make sure that our desired colors are available on our default colormap.
+A default colormap is created for each display connected to our server and can be queried through `DefaultColormap()`.

+`XAllocNamedColor` will first convert the human-readable color nickname (e.g. "red") into an exact RGB value.
+Then, once the RGB value is known, it will allocate a color on the provided colormap and return an `XColor` structure, containing the associated colormap index (held in the `pixel` field) which can finally be used to modify the color of some graphical elements (including window borders).

 ## Layout Policy

 I'm not entirely sure if I did this correctly, but it works fine for